-- We just found out we are having a BOY!!
+Anyway.
+Now that you’re feeling so good about yourself compared to me.
+We have news!
+We just found out we are having a baby BOY!!
 I’m still in complete shock.
 I was convinced it was a girl.
 (I think I just told myself that because I didn’t want to have to repaint Charlotte’s room.)
 Also, I thought Charlotte was a boy, so maybe my mother’s intuition is just in a state of perpetual Opposite-Day-ness.
 We are so excited to have a little boy!

 How to make Turkey Stock

-Turkey stock is super easy to make, and if you are a part of the majority of Americans who are making this after Thanksgiving, you probably already have everything you need.
-If not, every year from now on just remember to over-buy a little bit on all your celery, carrots, onions, and herbs, and you are all set to go for your turkey stock.
+Turkey stock is super easy to make!
+It is one of my favorite things to do at the tail end of Thanksgiving Day.
+Chill on the couch while this simmers in the background, you barely have to babysit it.
+Once you taste it you are going to want to make it every year, so from now on just remember to over-buy a little bit on all your celery, carrots, onions, and herbs, and you are all set to go for your turkey stock!

 Drain through a colander into a large pot.
 I think it’s easier to use tongs to get the larger pieces out instead of dumping the whole pot of boiling hot stock all at once.